-You will develop the knowledge and skills necessary to be a museum professional.
+Guided by the Department of Classics, you will develop the knowledge and skills necessary to be a museum professional.
 Teaching will encourage you to research the environment that artefacts are displayed in, how they are catalogued, and the meanings they hold for different audiences.
 You will be given the opportunity to conduct your own research and, in your final year, you will design, create and evaluate your own exhibition.

 In Classical Studies, you will explore the cultures of ancient Greece and Rome.
 You will have the opportunity to study different genres of ancient literature alongside your choice of modules in areas including history, art, and language.
 You can enhance your knowledge of the ancient world through optional Latin and Greek modules, or broaden your understanding by looking at the Classical past in film or through archaeology.